gustitammam/odoo-addons/README.md

 <!-- /!\ do not modify above this line -->

-# Odoo modules developed by Gusti Tammam
+# Odoo Addons

-Odoo modules developed by Gusti Tammam
+Odoo modules by Gusti Tammam.

 <!-- /!\ do not modify below this line -->